 Super 7 Units – Depending on the previous knowledge of your students, I would start with a Super 7 Unit either present, either as a review or to introduce important words.
 You could even keep going with the Sweet 16 as well.

-SOMOS 1/2 Units – Then I would do units from Martina Bex’s SOMOS curriculum.
+Somos 1/2 Units – Then if you are looking for structure, you could use some units from Martina Bex’s SOMOS curriculum.
 It was how I figured out skills like personalized questions, movie talk, story asking, and many other activities as well.
 She lays everything out great for a beginner.

 Sr. Wooly – These songs hook students in Spanish class and provide a nice break from always giving the input yourself.